The Loma Linda University PGY2 Oncology Pharmacy Residency Program is fully accredited by the American Society of Health-System Pharmacists (ASHP).

 Teaching Certificate Program

-Residents enrolled in the PGY2 Program will participate in the Loma Linda University School of Pharmacy Teaching Certificate Program.
+Unless previously completed during PGY1 residency, residents enrolled in the PGY2 Program will participate in the Loma Linda University School of Pharmacy Teaching Certificate Program.
 The goal of the program is to provide participants the experience and guidance necessary to understand and apply current educational issues in pharmacy education.
 In order to earn the certificate, each participant must meet the following requirements:

 1. Participate in all scheduled sessions and workshops.